 Smith admitted it is an uphill battle.
 SAS, a company that was founded 40 years ago, is used by most Fortune 500 companies.
 But Smith said because R is open source and costs nothing to download, it’s widely used in academic settings and most new graduates with statistics and analytics degrees have used R.

 Revolution Analytics has also focused on connecting R with other companies, including IBM and Jaspersoft, to provide business intelligence platforms, connect to Hadoop, NoSQL databases and data in the cloud.
 The resulting ecosystem, Smith said, is as robust as any all-in-one data stack, he said.

 In this interview with Data Informed Staff Writer Ian B. Murphy, Smith discusses how R was started and why it continues as one of the longest open source projects, the additional features Revolution Analytics’ distribution has compared to stock R, and how it’s battling with SAS to become the most used statistical computing language.
 (Podcast running time: 21:41.)

 Email Staff Writer Ian B. Murphy at firstname.lastname@example.org.
-Follow him on Twitter @IBMurphyatDI.
-Check out other podcasts from Data Informed.
-The podcasts are also available on iTunes.
+Check out other Analytics podcasts from Data Informed.

 See related stories on Data Informed: